thomas-borg/thomas-borg/README.md

 ## Hi, I'm Tom! 👋
 <br/>

-🖥 - Aspiring full stack developer from Australia with a keen interest in thoughtful design and new technologies.<br/>
+🖥 - Aspiring full stack developer from Australia, recently graduated from Le Wagon Amsterdam, with a keen interest in thoughtful design and new technologies.<br/>
 <br/>
 🌍 - Love learning new things, connecting with people and exploring new places.<br/>
 <br/>